Phineapple18/AntiSuicidalZombies_NWPluginAPI/README.md

-# AntySuicidalZombies_NWPluginAPI
+# AntiSuicidalZombies_NWPluginAPI
-Plugin AntySuicidalZombies for NW PluginAPI.
+Plugin AntiSuicidalZombies for NW PluginAPI.
 Prevent Zombies from suiciding on Tesla or by jumping into void.
 - Zombies can be blinded after walking into Tesla by setting BlindEffect bigger than 0.

 ## Config